DCalhas/eeg_to_fmri/blog/EEG_fMRI.md

 - EEG representation $$\vec{x} \in \mathbb{R}^{C \times F \times T}$$;
 - fMRI volume representation $$\vec{y} \in \mathbb{R}^{M_1 \times M_2 \times M_3}$$.

+## What is an EEG?

 The EEG has a drift in relation to the associated fMRI volume, since it takes into consideration $$10\times \mbox{TR}$$ seconds in total (for the [NODDI](https://osf.io/94c5t/) dataset this corresponds to $$10\times 2.160=21.6$$ seconds).
 In addition, the EEG has $$C$$ channels and $$F$$ frequency coefficients.
 The figure below shows a representation of an EEG.

 <p align="center">
 	<img src="./figures/eeg_stft.png" width="200"/>
 </p>

+## What is an fMRI?

 On the other hand, we have a **single** fMRI volume associated with the respective EEG.
 This fMRI is described by three dimensions, corresponding to the 3-dimensional axis, where $$M_1=64$$, $$M_2=64$$ and $$M_3=30$$.
 The figure below shows an fMRI volume.

 <p align="center">
 	<img src="./figures/fmri_volume.png" width="600"/>
 </p>

+## Let us dive our hands into the code!
+And the mathematics behind it!

 In terms of code this corresponds to loading the data.
 First we start by import the necessary libraries: